aaron-oz/aaron-oz.github.io/content/teaching/univ-wash/2021sum-stat394/_index.md

 #### Notes:
 * First time using overleaf/latex to encourage students to submit typset work.
 This seemed to work well.
 * First time using piazza for online discussion, I would use it again.
-* First time using gradescope for grading, I though it really helped us give consistent marks.
+* First time using gradescope for grading, I thought it really helped us give consistent marks.
-* The accelerated schedule was quite difficult for me and students.
+* The accelerated schedule was difficult for me and even more so for thestudents.
 I think material this rich is better suited to a more spreadout semester.